-We have also entered into a several license agreements under which we are obligated to make aggregate milestone payments upon the achievement of specified preclinical, clinical and regulatory milestones as well as royalty payments.
+We have also entered into several license agreements under which we are obligated to make aggregate milestone payments upon the achievement of specified preclinical, clinical and regulatory milestones as well as royalty payments.
 The payment obligations under these license agreements are contingent upon future events, such as our achievement of specified milestones or generating product sales.
-As of September 30, 2021, we were unable to estimate the timing or likelihood of achieving these milestones or generating future product sales.
+We record these milestone payments when they are estimable and probable to be achieved.
+Estimating the timing or likelihood of achieving these milestones or generating future product sales requires significant judgment and is subject to uncertainty.

-During the nine months ended September 30, 2021, except for the lease commitments disclosed in Note 10 to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q, there were no significant changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2020 Annual Report.
+During the three months ended March 31, 2022, except for modification of our term loan disclosed in Note 8 and the lease commitments disclosed in Note 11 to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q, there were no significant changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2021 Annual Report.